 fbpx

-Resisting Hitler from Within: Hans Dohnanyi
+Resisted Hitler From Within: Hans Dohnanyi

 Hans Dohnanyi was a German attorney and resistance fighter who saved Jews and plotted to assassinate Hitler while working as a high-level advisor in the Nazi regime’s Ministry of Justice.